manrs-tools/manrs-ixp-validation-tool/README.rst

 prefixes, to stdout.
 If you add ``-v`` or ``--verbose``, it will print details on every prefix seen in the MRT file.

+NOTE: in order to validate whether or not an MRT dump contained routes that were RPKI invalid at the time, the ROA JSON file and MRT dump should be from around the same time.
+Using a much newer ROA file may result in false positives, flagging routes that were valid at the time of the dump.

 Development
 -----------
 First, install the development requirements::